Aaron98990/ways-of-the-game/README.md

 - Click the Github icon on the top-right and open an issue (for small fixes) or pull request (for large fixes) on Github

+!> Videos/articles linked may be using older Laws or different rulebooks (e.g. one that allows two referees) but the concepts still applies.

 !> Long term health impacts may occur with excessive contact to the head like with the ball, ground, goalpost, or another person.

-!> An excessivelly loud whistle or environment may cause ear ringing or hearing loss.
+An excessivelly loud whistle or environment may cause ear ringing or hearing loss.